Become a better writer by reading books and eating chocolate

 Angela Caine – This is my book; it is called from Fear to fabulous.
 While I was writing it, I loved eating Lindt 99% dark chocolate.
 You put the small squares on your tongue and let them melt, absolutely delicious.
 Goes perfectly while reading about your hidden patterns and self-sabotage.
 Fear to Fabulous: Discover the seven hidden patterns that are ruining your life…

 Readers of this blog can get 20% off Elements for Life chocolate to make their cake by visiting the site and using coupon code MARLEYMOO20 at the checkout.
-You can also get 20% Plan your non-fiction book in a weekend with the same coupon code at Soul Writers Academy.
+You can also get 20% off WRITE your non-fiction book at the Soul Writers Academy.

 James Daniel – Chocolate Orange is best enjoyed with “The Pickle-Smith Trunk-Warmer”.
 A comic masterpiece about a boy inventor and his quest to test his new invention on a real elephant.
 Classic.